-To fill the void, the franchise will rely on WR James Washington, who they signed in free agency, and South Alabama WR Jalen Tolbert to help Lamb.
+To fill the void, the franchise will rely on WR James Washington, who they signed in free agency, and South Alabama WR Jalen Tolbert.

 4. Jake Ferguson, TE, Wisconsin

 Coming into this season, I wouldn't expect immediate playing time for Ferguson, but I predict he lands the backup TE gig.

-(My Bold Prediction: *whispers *, he will be the starter next year.)
+My Bold Prediction: *whispers *, he will be the starter next year.

 5. Matt Waletzko, OT, North Dakota

-If we forecast what to expect from this year, I would tell fans that you're more likely to see him get reps in garbage time but expect big things in the future.
+If we forecast what to expect from Waletzko this year, I would tell fans that you're more likely to see him get reps in garbage time but expect big things in the future.

 6. DaRon Bland, CB, Fresno State

-The position is simply too full at the moment, and the Cowboys spent two picks on Corner last year.
+The position is simply too full at the moment, and the Cowboys spent two picks on cornerbacks last year.

-However, things could change if CB Kelvin Joseph's legal situation gets messy and if the franchise needs to add depth to the active roster.
+However, things could change if Kelvin Joseph's legal situation gets messy or the team needs to add depth to the active roster.

 7. Damone Clark, LB, LSU

-Nonetheless, with Vander Esch expected to leave the team after this season, Clark (if fully healthy) will be the last part of a potential electric trio of LBs as he could help set up the franchise for the next decade.
+Nonetheless, with Vander Esch expected to leave the team after this season, Clark (if fully healthy) will be the last part of a potential electric trio of linebackers as he could help set up the franchise for the next decade.

-However, don’t expect him to sniff the field this season, but don't be surprised when he pops off.
+Don't expect him to sniff the field this season, but don't be surprised when he pops off.
 My expectation is you won't see his true form until his “second year.”

 8. John Ridgeway, DT, Arkansas

-Not known for pass-rushing ability, fans can expect a player who can fill a huge gap for the run game but expecting him to snag heavy playing time early is something you shouldn't do.
+Not known for his pass-rushing ability, fans can expect a player who can fill a huge gap for the run game.
+Expecting him to snag heavy playing time early is something you shouldn't do, though.

-However, I can see the former Razorback “breaking necks” in his second year.
+I can see the former Razorback “breaking necks” in his second year.

 9. Devin Harper, LB, Oklahoma State

-Going off his athletic traits, you see he used them to his advantage to make plays at OSU, but his overall game is questionable.
+Going off his athletic traits alone one can see he used them to his advantage to make plays at OSU, but his overall game is questionable.